 Several weeks ago on my way home from a long day of errands and meetings and plate spinning, I ran through all of the options in my fridge for a fast dinner.

 I scanned the shelves and the frozen food section for something that would pass for real food, ready to go.

-6-Ingredient White Chicken Chili
+Easy White Bean Chicken Chili Recipe

 - 2 medium onions, chopped

-- 2 tablespoons olive oil
+- 2 T. olive oil

 - 6 mildly spicy peppers, sliced*

-- 6 chicken thighs or legs, preferably organic
+- 6 chicken thighs or legs (preferably organic)

-- 1 teaspoon each salt and pepper
+- 1 tsp. salt

 In a stock pot, saute onions and peppers on medium heat for 5-10 minutes.
 Add chicken parts and cover the pot.
 Cook for about 20-30 minutes, turning chicken occasionally.
 Remove chicken from pot and shred with two forks.

 Hot tip: Double the amount of chicken, holding the extra out once it's shredded.
 Voila!
 Chicken for lunches.